The Best Running Shoes for Ice and Snow in 2018

-- Utilizes EVA and ESS for stability and comfort.
+- Utilizes EVA and ESS foam for stability and comfort.

 9. Brooks Cascadia 13 GTX

-The Brooks Cascadia implements three midsole foam options, the main being the BioMoGo DNA, adapting to the wearer’s foot to maximize comfort.
-On top of this core feature, Brooks uses the Pivot Point System to help balance and stabilize the foot when running on unsteady ground.
+The Brooks Cascadia uses three types midsole foam, the main being the BioMoGo DNA, which adapts to the wearer’s foot to maximize comfort.
+On top of this core feature, Brooks added support with its Pivot Point System.
+The PPS consists of pillars that sit along the midsole perimeter to help balance and stabilize the foot when running on unsteady ground.

-This shoe also delivers skid-resistance on dry and wet surfaces with sticky rubber on the sole.
-With the installation of gripping lugs, your footing will be secure on the more difficult terrain.
+This shoe also delivers skid-resistance on dry and wet surfaces with gripping lugs for secure footing on more difficult terrain.

 10. Salomon XA Enduro

-While this Salomon shoe also uses the “Contragrip” technology, it’s capable to withstand unpredictable ground with low-lying, evenly spaced lugs that keeps debris out of the sole as you run.
+While this Salomon shoe also uses Contragrip technology, it’s capable of withstanding unpredictable ground with low-lying, evenly spaced lugs that keep debris out of the sole as you run.

 Salomon employed a light, yet comfortable, dual-density EVA foam with a molded EVA sock liner for added cushioning and comfort.
-The XA Enduro installed an advanced chassis in the heel to offer a stable platform for proper foot movement through the gait cycle.
+In its advanced heel chassis, the XA Enduro offers a stable platform for proper foot movement throughout the gait cycle.

-The upper shoe is made from an open mesh that gives excellent ventilation for your feet and is quick-drying to keep your feet dry in wet weather.
-Stretch gaiters were installed to help prevent trail debris from entering your shoes.
+The upper is made from an open mesh that gives excellent ventilation to your feet and is quick-drying.
+Stretch gaiters help to keep out trail debris.

-- The XA Enduro impressed many consumers with the impressive traction the shoe provided.
+- The XA Enduro impressed many runners with its impressive traction

-- The heel chassis holds the foot securely for proper foot placement.
+- The heel chassis holds the foot securely for proper placement